SirSkaro/Twitch-Queue-Bot/README.md

 # Twitch Queue Bot

-Twitch Queue Bot is an application that allows streamers to easily create custom queues for their Twitch channel.
-The application includes a GUI for ease of use, real-time control of the queue, subscriber-only features, and much more.
+Twitch Queue Bot is an application that allows streamers to easily create and manage custom queues for their Twitch channel.
+The application includes a Graphical User Interface for ease of use, real-time control of the queue, subscriber features, and more.
 See below for a larger list of features.

-What is unique about this bot is that it gives the user/streamer 100% control over the bot while providing a real-time, intuitive, and compact interface.
-The application runs on the user's machine and uses credentials fed to it by the user.
-This means that the user must  register their own Twitch application (guide provided in the application interface), which grants them control over even the account the bot uses.

-Queue Bot has room for improvement.
-One such improvement is that every time the user starts the application, the application requests permission to use their Twitch account information (subscriber data) instead of storing the authorization data.
-I plan on coming back to this project periodically to make improvements.
-If you have issues with it, you can contact me on [Twitter](twitter.com/sirskaro).
+Twitch Queue Bot grants the streamer complete control over their chat bot, from choosing the bot's account name to storing sensitive credentials.
+It provides a real-time, intuitive, and compact management interface so that the streamer can effortlessly interact with their audience without missing a beat.

 ![Start menu](https://i.imgur.com/hTAZxci.png)
 ![Queue menu](https://i.imgur.com/dYvRXOc.png)